mesosphere/dcos-docs-site/pages/dkp/konvoy/1.4/release-notes/index.md

 #### Bug fixes

 - Fix a bug where using a custom VPC ID with VPC Endpoints caused Terraform to fail.
-- Fix a bug when installing an air gapped cluster would fail if `localhost` does not resolve to `127.0.0.1` on the install machine.
+- Fix a bug when installing an air-gapped cluster would fail if `localhost` does not resolve to `127.0.0.1` on the install machine.
-- Fix a bug when installing an air gapped would fail if the install machine also does not have access access to the upstream helm repos.
+- Fix a bug when installing an air-gapped would fail if the install machine also does not have access access to the upstream helm repos.

 #### Component version changes